Oscar-Tark/Squirrel-EES/README.md

 **Compiling C# scripts (mono_legacy only):**

-You may compile a C# script and load it into scorpion by namespace and class.
-Be warned that Scorpion only supports loading one class at a time for each assembly load.
+You may compile a C# script and load it into squirrel by namespace and class.
+Be warned that Squirrel only supports loading one class at a time for each assembly load.

 Syntax: